 The Winter Park Sidewalk Art Festival has proudly showcased the artists and art programs of Orange County public and private schools since the first festival in 1960.
+For the 62nd festival, the Schools Exhibit went online at our first ever Virtual Festival, which ran from March 15 through March 31.

 This year's distinguished judges for the high school and middle school art:

-Kevin Abbott, specializing in midcentury New York school inspired paintings and sculpture works full time in Sanford, FL and Bernhard’s Bay, New York.
+Kevin Abbott, specializing in midcentury New York school-inspired paintings and sculpture works full time in Sanford, FL and Bernhard’s Bay, New York.
 His first fine art exhibition was in 1977 and he has exhibited photography, paintings, collage and sculpture ever since.
 His work has been included in well over 100 solo and group exhibitions in venues such as the Monterey Museum of Art in Monterey, California, The Southern Vermont Arts Center in Manchester, Vermont and the Everson Museum of Art in Syracuse, New York.
 Abbott's work has won numerous awards and he is the recipient of several grants including a 2008 Individual Artist's Grant from the New York State Council on the Art.

-Belinda Glennon is an accomplished artist and educator, has been a ceramics instructor for Crealdé School of Art since 2002, and the Young Artist Program Manager for 10 years.
-In that capacity she has coordinated the on-site public-school field trips and managed programming across a variety of media including painting & drawing, photography, ceramics, sculpture, cartooning, and printmaking.
+Belinda Glennon, an accomplished artist and educator, has been a ceramics instructor for Crealdé School of Art since 2002, and the Young Artist Program Manager for 10 years.
+In that capacity, she has coordinated the on-site public-school field trips and managed programming across a variety of media including painting & drawing, photography, ceramics, sculpture, cartooning, and printmaking.
 Last February, Glennon was honored to participate in Epcot's International Festival of the Arts as a workshop presenter and exhibits in several art festivals in the southeast and various Florida galleries.
 Her work is in the collection of the City of Apopka.

 A much deserved thank you to the Joe and Sarah Galloway Foundation, Orange County Public Schools, Art Systems of Florida (ASOF), The Morse Museum, and the Winter Park Sidewalk Art Festival Foundation, for their continued support of this impressive exhibit.